 - Do I need to move the student closer to the guided reading table so I can better monitor their independent work?

 - Is seatwork even appropriate for this student?
 Perhaps this student is not an independent worker and needs to be included in two guided reading groups.

 - Is it time for a note/call home?

-Games for the week are included right inside the bins unless they are too large.
+Now that I have my seatwork activities organized in their folders, I pick out the games for the week.
+The games I use for the week are included right inside the bins unless they are too large.
 Then students are instructed on my expectations for the week.
 I try to include games that are simple and those they are familiar with so I am not constantly giving directions.
 I make sure all materials are included:

-I include games/activities (most have this listed as a MAY Do) that will support their reading goals as well (sight word games, fluency games, etc. Whatever their reading needs are at the time).
-Here are some sight word games to check out:
+The games/activities I choose (most have this listed as a MAY Do) will support their reading goals as well.
+For example sight word drills, fluency phrases, sounds drills etc. that will support their reading needs at a specific time.

 - Targeted Phonics Games and Centers